clowdhaus/terraform-aws-iam/examples/iam-group/README.md

-# IAM Group Example
+# AWS IAM Group Example

 Configuration in this directory creates IAM group with users who are allowed to assume IAM roles and extended with IAM policies.

-This is a combination of `iam-group-with-assumable-roles-policy` and `iam-group-with-policies` exampled.

 # Usage